wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 - A predetermined rate at which gas can be pre-purchased on the target chain.
 - An exchange rate for `receiverValue`.

 On every delivery there is a `refundAddress` specified on the `targetChain`.
-If the entire `computeBudget` is not exhausted during the execution of `receiveWormholeMessages`, the remaining unused budget will be sent to the `refundAddress`.
+If the entire `maxTransactionFee` is not exhausted during the execution of `receiveWormholeMessages`, the remaining unused budget will be sent to the `refundAddress`.

 For example, let's say that the `maxTransactionFee` for a 500k gas execution on FooChain is equal to 13 fooCoins.
 If the `deliveryOverhead` is 3 fooCoins, and `receiveWormholeMessages` only uses 250k gas during its execution, then we can expect 5 fooCoins to be sent to the `refundAddress`.